Tranmere Rovers F.C.: Creation of the Superwhites

+Johnny King era

-Another relegation to Division Four in 1979 put the club in financial difficulties.
-Debts mounted throughout the 1980s, with insolvency forestalled through a series of friendly fixtures, contributions from fans and a £200,000 loan from Wirral Council.
-This partnership proved an enduring one, as Wirral's logo still appeared on the shirts until 2011.
-In July 1984 the club was sold to a Californian attorney, making Tranmere one of the first English clubs bought by a foreign owner.
-Nonetheless, in 1987 the club went into administration, with local businessman Peter Johnson taking over control and ownership.
-This proved to be a turning point in Tranmere's history, the club under his ownership enjoying by far the most successful period in its history, in which manager John King took the team from the bottom of Division Four to the brink of English football's top league.
+Local businessman Peter Johnson took over the club.
+This proved to be a turning point in Tranmere's history, the club under his ownership experiencing by far the most successful period in its history, in which manager John King took the team from the bottom of Division Four to the brink of English football's top league.
 King's first task was to avoid the team finishing bottom of Division Four, which would have resulted in their relegation from the football league.
-Safety was guaranteed on the last game of the season with a 1–0 home win over Exeter City.
+Safety was guaranteed in the last game of the season, with a 1–0 home win over Exeter City on the last day of the season.

-The first full season (1987–88) of King's second managerial spell in charge saw Tranmere make their first appearance at Wembley stadium when a good mid-season run of form saw them qualify for the Football League Centenary Tournament.
-Tranmere were the surprise stars of the event, beating Division One Wimbledon and Newcastle United before losing on penalties to eventual winners Nottingham Forest.
-The following season, King guided Tranmere to promotion as Division Four runners-up.
-Their final game played to clinch promotion was against Crewe Alexandra, and was notable for the fact that both teams needed a point to gain promotion.
-The first half was contested as usual, but the second half, with the score at 1–1, both teams failed to attack each other's goals, leading to combined celebrations at the final whistle.
+The first full season (1987–88) of King's second managerial spell in charge saw Tranmere make their first appearance at Wembley Stadium, when a good mid-season run of form saw them qualify for the Football League Centenary Tournament.
+Tranmere defeated Division One clubs Wimbledon and Newcastle United, before losing on penalties to eventual winner Nottingham Forest.
+The following season, King guided Tranmere to promotion as Division Four runner-up.
+Their final game played to secure promotion was against Crewe Alexandra, with both teams needing a point to gain promotion.
+The first half was contested as usual, but, in the second half, with the score at 1–1, neither team targeted the goal of the other, leading to combined celebrations when the game had concluded.
+Earlier that season, they had won several games in the League Cup, including against Division One Middlesbrough, in between wins against fellow Division Four club Stockport County and Division 3 club Blackpool, ultimately losing to Bristol City of Division 3.

-In the same season, they achieved a string of cup successes including beating Division One Middlesbrough.
-Promotion was almost achieved in their first season in Division Three, losing 2–0 in the Play-off Final to Notts County., a week after Tranmere's 2–1 victory over Bristol Rovers at Wembley in the final of the Leyland DAF Trophy had clinched the club's first trophy.
-A key element in Tranmere's success during this period was the form of striker Ian Muir.
-He joined the club in 1985 and scored 180 goals in eleven seasons.
-He is the club's record scorer, and the first inductee to their hall of fame.
-Fellow hall of fame member John Morrissey joined the club in 1986.
+At the end their first season in Division Three, Tranmere almost secured promotion to Division 2, losing 2–0 in the play-off final to Notts County, a week after a 2–1 victory over Bristol Rovers at Wembley Stadium in the final of the Leyland DAF Trophy had secured the club's first major trophy.
+The form of striker Ian Muir was key to Tranmere's success during this period.
+He joined the club in 1985, and scored 180 goals in eleven seasons.
+He became the club's record scorer, and, in 2012, the first inductee to their hall of fame.
+Fellow hall of fame member John Morrissey joined the club in 1985.
 The winger spent 14 seasons at the club, making 585 appearances.